 Who are we?

-North Yorkshire Council are a ‘data controller’ as defined by Article 4(7) of the UK General Data Protection Regulation (UK GDPR).
+North Yorkshire Council is a ‘data controller’ as defined by Article 4(7) of the UK General Data Protection Regulation (UK GDPR).
 The elective home education (EHE) team has a duty to ensure all children and young people who are electively home educated in North Yorkshire are receiving an efficient suitable full-time education for the child’s age ability and aptitude as set out in DfE Guidance 2019 ‘elective home education: departmental guidance for local authorities.
 In order to fulfil this duty effectively, the elective home education team needs to collect and process your personal and special category data.

 The council has appointed Veritau Ltd to be its data protection officer.
 Their contact details are: